Valentina Morozova: Personal life

-In the early 1940s, Morozona lost her father and 20 year old brother in the siege of Leningrad.
+In the early 1940s, Morozona lost her father and 20-year-old brother in the siege of Leningrad.
 She divorced in 1943 and from that relationship she had a single daughter.
 Later on in her life, Morozova would gain two grandchildren who she treated with kindness.
 She was known for being a charitable and kind person to her family and friends.

 Career and contributions

 Valentina Galaktionovna Morozova began her scientific career working as a paleontologist at the Laboratory of the All-Union Research Institute of Geological Prospecting.
 In 1937, at Moscow University, Morozova completed her post-graduate degree and successfully defended her thesis on the turnover of foraminifera found at the Cretaceous/Tertiary boundary.
 Upon completion of her graduate degree, Morozova joined the Moscow Society of Natural Historians in 1938.
 Following this, she would go on to work under the Volga-Bashkiria Expedition.
-During the expedition, she spent most of her time on stratigraphy research between 1941–1943.
+During the expedition, she spent most of her time on stratigraphy research between 1941 and 1943.
 The majority of the expedition occurred in Bashkiria Cisurals, with its purpose being to study Paleozoic sediments.
 Her work in these years lead to the USSR awarding her the Medal "For Valiant Labour in the Great Patriotic War 1941–1945".

 Her work would further include the dating of horizons and addressing Paleozoic correlation.
 She covered vast areas of the USSR such as the Emba River, Crimea, the East European Russian Platform, the Caucasus Mountains, Mangyshlak, Krasnovodsk, Kopet Dag Mountain Range, and the Talysh Mountains.
 These expeditions lead to many dangerous situations, such as encounters with Ukrainian Nationalists and injuries from falling.

 At the Geological Institute of USSR Academy of Sciences, Valentina Morozova continued with her studies on Mesozoic and Cenozoic stratigraphy in southern Russia.
 Valentina worked with the USSR for 22 years.
 However, the Ministry of State Security eventually reminded Morozova of her conviction in 1950.
 As a result, in 1952 the KGB demanded that she work as an informant on her colleagues, to which she ultimately refused.
 Morozova succumbed to illness after KGB interrogation, which eventually deterred the Ministry from further pursuing Morozova as a threat due to her inability to fully recover.
-Valentina Morozova’s work was publicized in the USSR.
+Valentina Morozova's work was publicized in the USSR.